hyang0511/hyang0511.github.io/_pages/about.md

 <span class='anchor' id='about'></span>

 # About
-I am a senior researcher at Microsoft Research Asia, Multi-Modal Computing Group (the name is changed from Multimedia Search and Mining Group since Nov.
-2022).
-We are hiring interns and researchers to work on low-level vision (image/video restoration and enhancement) and content creation (diffusion-based generation and image/video manipulation).
+I am a senior researcher at Microsoft Research Asia, Multi-Modal Computing Group.
+We are hiring interns and researchers to work on content creation (diffusion-based generation and image/video manipulation) and low-level vision (image/video restoration and enhancement).
 If interested, feel free to email me with your CV.

 I received my Ph.D. degree in computer science in 2019 from Shanghai Jiao Tong University, under the supervision of Dr. Baining Guo and Prof. Minyi Guo.
 During my Ph.D., I worked closely with Dr. Baoyuan Wang at Microsoft Research Asia.
 Before that, I received my B.S. in computer science in 2014 from Shanghai Jiao Tong University, under the supervision of Prof. Yong Yu and Prof. Minyi Guo.

-My research interest includes image/video restoration, image/video enhancement and GAN/diffusion-based content creation.
+My research interest includes GAN/diffusion-based content creation, image/video restoration and enhancement.
 I have published about 20 papers at the top international CV/AI conferences such as CVPR, ICCV, ECCV, and NeurIPS.

 <span class='anchor' id='news'></span>